When I was a little boy, just six years old in 1st grade, I somehow ended up with a book of Peanuts comic strips.

 This was the start of a lifetime love affair with books.

-Today you’ll still find me missing subway stops in Toronto because I’m glued to the pages of my latest book.
-Just last week I stayed up well past my bedtime eating snacks and reading two hundred pages of Shoe Dog by Phil Knight – my favorite book this year.
+Today you’ll still find me oblivious to my surroundings on the beaches of Cancun, Mexico, because I’m glued to the pages of my latest book.
+There have been many nights where I stayed up well past my bedtime eating snacks and reading two hundred pages of a book I’ve been sucked into.
+One of those over the past few years was Shoe Dog by Phil Knight – my favorite book of 2019.

 Of course, I’m not just a consumer of content.
 I’m a creator.